Stuycs-K/finalprojectapcs-5-hernandez-alvaro-au-kayden/DEVLOG-Alvaro_Hernandez.md

 ### 2024-05-28 - Finished showing stick and made the striking method.
 This was a little bit of a longer work session since I had to figure out the trig behind the coordinates.
 Then, I made the stick look good using a couple different polygons.
 Lastly, I coded a quick strike method and made sure it only shows the stick when the cueball is not in motion.
 Took around 90 minutes.

+### 2024-05-29 - Worked on making the pockets.
+Involved exact dimensions from Dimensions.com and I made all 6 pockets.
+60 minutes.

+### 2024-05-30 - Designed Strength Bar.
+Made a new class for strength and showed the bar.
+40 minutes.